tsarpaul/FBUnpinner/README.md

 ### How-to
 ##### [REQUIRES ROOT]

-* Note: for Instagram replace lib-xzs/libcoldstart.so with lib-zstd/libliger.so
+* <b>Note: for Instagram replace lib-xzs/libcoldstart.so with lib-zstd/libliger.so</b>

 1. Make sure you have run the desired Facebook application atleast once - what happens is that the cert pinning library (libcoldstart.so) is unpacked from an archive embedded in the APK.